Updated: Sep 15

-Another key advantage of circuit training is that it is inherently high intensity.
-When you’re about to participate in a circuit you know it’s going to hurt, you know that for the next 30-minutes or so you are going to be giving everything you’ve got.
+Another key advantage of circuit training is that it is inherently high-intensity.
+When you’re about to participate in a circuit you know it’s going to hurt, you know that for the next 30 minutes or so you are going to be giving everything you’ve got.

-And at the end of the circuit – if you make it that far! – your heart rate will be through the roof, sweat will pouring down your face and you’ll be gasping desperately for breath.
+And at the end of the circuit – if you make it that far! – your heart rate will be through the roof, sweat will be pouring down your face and you’ll be gasping desperately for breath.

-In fact, if you’re not in this state by the end of a circuit you simply haven’t worked hard enough.
+In fact, if you’re not in this state by the end of a circuit, you simply haven’t worked hard enough.

 High-Intensity Interval Training

 Training at high intensities has been shown to be very effective at burning fat.
 In the BBC documentary The Truth About Exercise researchers demonstrated that short duration ‘maximal’ bursts of high-intensity interval training (HIIT) can have as many health benefits as longer endurance training.